eskay993/gamefiles/silent-hill-4/README.md

+> <mark>Note: Broken FMVs</mark><br>
+There are 2 in-game FMVs that are known to cause the game to crash when they play.
+The intro FMV (before the main menu screen), and the FMV that plays on level XXX.
+There may be others beyond this point that crash too.
+I have not found a fix for this, so as a workaround, this script just disables them by renaming those FMV files so they don't play and the game continues.

+# About

 Updated Lutris installer script for the GOG version of Silent Hill 4 based on TimeFreeze's original Lutris script and inspired by Betwixt-Two-Ferns's awesome [The Definitive Guide to Setting up Silent Hill 1-4 on Steam Deck](https://www.reddit.com/r/SteamDeck/comments/wziuwc/the_definitive_guide_to_setting_up_silent_hill_14/).